Polioencephalomalacia: High sulfur intake

-In light of recent research, high concentrations of sulfur intake have also been deemed responsible for PEM.
+Research has also shown that high concentrations of sulfur intake may be for PEM.
 Sulfur is necessary for the synthesis of important sulfur-containing amino acids and their contribution to the synthesis of different hormones, enzymes, and structural proteins.
 The ruminant diet, especially that of cattle, can be overly concentrated with sulfur.
 In ruminants, the same rumen microbes that generate thiamine molecules reduce sulfur into toxic sulfides.
 Among the sulfide toxins is hydrogen sulfide, a gas compound that will compete with oxygen to bind with red blood cells and eventually enter the brain to disrupt neural activity.

-Clinical symptoms
+Clinical signs

-Clinical signs of PEM are variable depending on the area of the cerebral cortex affected and may include head pressing, dullness, opisthotonos, central blindness, anorexia, muscle tremors, teeth grinding, trismus, salivation, drooling, convulsions, nystagmus, clonic convulsions, and recumbency.
+Clinical signs of PEM are variable depending on the area of the cerebral cortex affected and may include head pressing, dullness, opisthotonos, central blindness, anorexia, muscle tremors, teeth grinding, trismus, salivation, drooling, nystagmus, clonic convulsions, and recumbency.
 Early administration of thiamine may be curative, but if the lesion is more advanced, then surviving animals may remain partially blind and mentally dull.